 Our introductory training session is designed for people at all organisational levels with beginner to intermediate understanding of workplace diversity and inclusion.

-This 3.5 hour workshop is designed to help you move beyond sensitivity training and diversity to create real inclusion.
+This 3.5 hour workshop on Thursday 11 August is designed to help you move beyond sensitivity training and diversity to create real inclusion.
 Using a nuanced approach to privilege and marginalisation, you’ll workshop the intersections and effects of policies and practice in your workplace, and begin developing tailored structural solutions for your organisation.

 Apply to be a panellist or trainer